Eating well during pregnancy is not just about eating more. What

 Your best food sources of calcium are milk and other dairy products.
 However, if

-you have lactose intolerance
+you have lactose intolerance or dislike

-spinach, and calcium-fortified juices and foods.
+and calcium-fortified juices and foods.

 Doctors don't usually recommend starting a strict vegan